Two reasons: The world and the Internet.

 You can get a refund.
 If you get no posts, you'll get a refund automatically.
 If you don't like the posts, you just have to ask for a refund and as long as you didn't publish the posts, we'll give you a refund.
 Our full refund policy is here.

 It depends on which subscription you're signed up for.
-If you get the shortest subscription (250+ words), the posts are typically about 300-400 words.
+If you get the shortest subscription (300+ words), the posts are typically about 300-400 words.
 Sometimes a bit shorter or longer, but generally in that range.
-We also offer 600+, 900+, and 1200+ word subscription levels.
+We also offer 600+, 1,000+, and 1,500+ word subscription levels.
+If you're looking for a super-specific length, you can also choose a custom word length.

 Yes.
 The blog posts are 100 percent yours; the writer has no ownership claim to them, and you can do with them whatever you want.
 You can edit them, put photos with them, put them in a newsletter, whatever you want.